How to Enable or Disable Task Manager in Windows 11

 What Happens When You Disable Task Manager?

-When Task Manager is disabled, users will not be able to open it at all.
-If they try to open it, they will see a message telling them the system administrator has disabled it.
-This prevents users from stopping programs, viewing running processes, or checking system performance through Task Manager.
+When Task Manager is disabled, people trying to open it will see a message saying the system administrator has blocked it, preventing them from closing apps or checking system performance.

 Summary